Pathoschild/smapi-mod-dump/README.md

   okay (Harmony) | Mods which work fine in the latest versions, and use Harmony to patch the game code.
 Using many Harmony mods together often causes conflicts, so these are separate for testing. okay (Pong)    | The [Pong mod](https://www.nexusmods.com/stardewvalley/mods/1994).
 This overrides the entire game, so it's separate for testing.

+* `source` has the latest source code for each open-source SMAPI mod.
+This only has the _code_, it doesn't mirror the Git history.
+Since many repositories contain multiple mods, mods in `compiled` don't necessarily map directly to repositories in `source`.
+Although `compiled` may contain unofficial updates, `source` only has the official repositories.

+* `utilities` contains scripts used to update this repository.